ColdGrub1384/Pipable/README.md

 The "Audio, AirPlay and Picture in Picture" background mode must be enabled and an audio session must be active for PIP to work.

+**Updating the PIP snapshot in background, which is the whole point of PIP, doesn't work for the moment because I can't take a snapshot of a view in background if it's inside a window.
+But I am able to take a snapshot of a view that's not inside a window, so it shouldn't be that hard to make it work.
+But it's almost 5 am here so I'll try later :)**

 Requires iOS / iPadOS 15+.

 ![screenshot](screenshot.jpeg)